 Ghosts and Haunted Places in New England

 Do you believe in ghosts?
-New England ghost hunters say two of the most active haunted places in the region are Houghton Mansion in North Adams, Massachusetts, and Carousel Gardens Restaurant in Seymour, Connecticut.
+Ghost hunters say two of the most active haunted places in New England are Houghton Mansion in North Adams, Massachusetts, and Carousel Gardens Restaurant in Seymour, Connecticut.

 Sample these scary stories from Ghost Hunters of New England by Alan Brown.
 Read on, if you dare…